 Modify the 3rd paragraph of Section 10.40.11.2.1 as follows:

-An EDMG STA may transmit a Grant frame to a peer EDMG STA to indicate intent to transmit an EDMG PPDU to the peer STA over a 4.32 GHz, 2.16+2.16 GHz, 6.48 GHz, 4.32+4.32 GHz, or 8.64 GHz channel at the time indicated by the addition of the Allocation Duration field and the Duration field within the Grant frame following the end of the Grant frame transmission.
-This allows the peer EDMG STA to:
+An EDMG STA may transmit a Grant frame to a peer EDMG STA to indicate intent to transmit an EDMG PPDU to the peer STA over a 4.32 GHz, 2.16+2.16 GHz, 6.48 GHz, 4.32+4.32 GHz, or 8.64 GHz channel at the time indicated by the sum of the Allocation Duration field and the Duration field within the Grant frame following the end of the Grant frame transmission as described in 9.5.2.
+When a peer EDMG STA receives the Grant frame, it may:

----Choose to operate over multiple channels only after receiving such a frame and noting the value of the Allocation Duration field, thus saving power; or
+---Limit its receiver bandwidth to 2.16 GHz until the time indicated by the sum of the Allocation Duration field and the Duration field, thus saving power; or

----Configure its receive DMG antenna(s) to a directional antenna pattern only after receiving such a frame and noting the value of the Allocation Duration field, thus increasing coverage.
+---Configure its receive DMG antenna(s) to a directional antenna pattern only at the time indicated by the sum of the Allocation Duration field and the Duration field, allowing it to employ a quasi-omni antenna pattern beforehand.
+This would allow the peer EDMG STA to receive from a wider coverage area.